jquesnelle/yarn/README.md

 The tokenized training data is available on [🤗Hugging Face](https://huggingface.co/datasets/emozilla/pg_books-tokenized-bos-eos-chunked-65536) and was derived from the [pg19](https://huggingface.co/datasets/emozilla/pg19) dataset.
 For the Mistral models, a mix of the pretrain and fine-tune splits of [Long-Data-Collections](https://huggingface.co/datasets/togethercomputer/Long-Data-Collections) was used and the tokenized dataset is also available on [🤗Hugging Face](https://huggingface.co/datasets/emozilla/yarn-train-tokenized-16k-mistral).

-Here is a more dedicated step for beginners, take Llama-2-7b as example:
+Here is a more dedicated fast try for beginners, take Llama-2-7b-8k as example, it may need 4 hours on 4xA100:
 ```sh
 # **Step1.** Accelerate config
 $ accelerate config